aniplaylist/AniPlaylist/README.md

 ## FAQ

+**How can I stay up to date with every new song added to Spotify?**

+Follow us on [Twitter](https://twitter.com/AniPlaylist), we will tweet for every new song added!

 **Where can I suggest a song missing in one of the playlists?**

-Just open an issue and I will add it ASAP!
+Just open an issue and we will add it ASAP!

 **Can I suggest songs from seasons which are not listed?**

-Of course, that would help me catch up on previous seasons.
+Of course, that would help us catch up on previous seasons.

 **Can I suggest a cover?**

-No, I will only add songs from the original singer/group.
+No, we will only add songs from the original singer/group.

 **Why do some of the songs listed are not appearing in my playlist?**

 Some songs are region locked by the rights holder.
-I added a "**[REGION LOCKED]**" tag to those songs.
+We added a "**[REGION LOCKED]**" tag to those songs.
-If a song is region locked for you and not tagged, please open an issue to tell me.
+If a song is region locked for you and not tagged, please open an issue to tell us.